mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 'use strict'

-// NOTE: the message adapter entry point function must be named `messageAdapter` function messageAdapter(messageKey, payload, rawPrimaryKeys, logger) {
+// NOTE: the message adapter entry point function must be named `messageAdapter` function messageAdapter(message, rawPrimaryKeys, logger) {
+  const payload = message.get('value')
-  // rawPrimaryKeys arrives as object -> to get a list it is necessary to extract its values const primaryKeys = Object.values(rawPrimaryKeys)
+  const primaryKeys = Object.values(rawPrimaryKeys)

-  // use a convenience function to extract the event key
+  // use a convenient function to extract the event key
   // from any nested field (here the whole payload object has been used) const key = extractKey(payload, primaryKeys)